badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 # Conclusion

-We found two solutions, one using only css (but with a method that isn't yet wide adopted) then also with javascript.
+We found two solutions, one using only CSS (but with a method that isn't yet wide adopted) then also with Javascript.
 There must be another simple way!

 Please comment and let me know! :)